 At Janicek Law, our attorneys can go over the details of your case and determine if you have time to file a civil claim against the abuser.

-The Sexual Abuse Attorneys at Janicek Law Can Help
+How our Bexar County Sexual Abuse Attorneys Can Help

 Looking for signs of sexual abuse in your children can be a heartbreaking experience.
 Being able to recognize signs of sexual abuse may not change what happened, but it can help you get help for your family members sooner.
 If you or a loved one experienced sexual abuse as a child, there are legal options available to you.
 A sexual abuse civil claim can help hold the abuser accountable for their actions and prevent them from hurting others.
 At Janicek Law, our compassionate team can help you recover the compensation you and your loved ones deserve after this heinous situation.
 For a free case evaluation, call us today at 210-366-4949.